pedro/moargration/README.md

 - Unicorn server boots up, ActiveRecord caches columns in the database
 - Someone runs `rake db:migrate` and drops a column
-- Unicorn workers start raising errors – column does not exist
+- Unicorn starts raising errors when controllers try to call create/update/find on the corresponding model, issuing queries that have the removed column

 With Moargration you can tell ActiveRecord to ignore certain columns from the cache, so that they can be removed safely.